 Inn Of The Turquoise Bear (342 E Buena Vista St, Old Santa Fe Trail; 505 983-0798), gay-owned, romantic 11-guestroom B&B, walking distance to The Plaza; private entrances, full breakfast, concierge services, video and book libraries, terraced gardens.

-La Posada de Santa Fe (330 E Palace Ave, The Plaza; 505-278-5276), 157 rooms/suites luxury resort hotel and spa, outdoor pool; Fuego Restaurant fine dining, tapas small plates, Staab House Lounge cocktails.
+La Posada de Santa Fe (330 E Palace Ave, The Plaza; 505-278-5276), 157 rooms/suites luxury resort hotel and spa, outdoor pool; Julia fine dining, Southwestern flavors, Patio Restaurant, and Staab House Lounge cocktail bar.

 Ten Thousand Waves Spa Resort Hotel (3451 Hyde Park Rd; 505-982-9304), lodgings, Ofuro / Ichiban style outdoor hot tubs, sauna and spa suites, massage, bodywork & skin care, 10 minutes drive from Santa Fe; Izanami Restaurant izakaya Japanese-inspired small plates dining.